1936 All-Ireland Senior Camogie Championship

 The 1936 All-Ireland Senior Camogie Championship was the high point of the 1936 season in Camogie.
-The championship was won by Cork, who defeated Louth by a ten-point margin in the final.
+The championship was won by Dublin, who defeated Louth by a ten-point margin in the final.

 Leinster Final

 When Louth defeated Dublin 5–4 to 4–1 in the Leinster final on 26 July 1936, it was the last time Dublin would lose a match in the Leinster championship until they lost to Kilkenny on 23 June 1968.
-Dublin led through goals from Jean Hannon nad Ita McNeill at half time against 1–2 from Kitty Hanratty, Dublin added a goal from Eva Moran immediately after half time but Louth replied with a goal from Nellie McDonald and then took control in the last quarter with three more goals from Kitty Hanratty.
-Máire Ní Cheallaigh wrote in the Irish Press:
+Dublin led through goals from Jean Hannon and Ita McNeill at half time against 1–2 from Kitty Hanratty, Dublin added a goal from Eva Moran immediately after half time but Louth replied with a goal from Nellie McDonald and then took control in the last quarter with three more goals from Kitty Hanratty.
+Máire Ní Cheallaigh wrote in The Irish Press:

 Playing with a dash and spirit that could not be checked, Louth regained the Leinster Camoguidheacht championship after a thrilling final in Killester yesterday.
 Fleet of foot and keen of eye, the Louth girls buikled into their work with a rare zest from the first whistle.
 They set a pace that Dublin did well to match but the end found the girls from the wee county lasting that pace the better, and it was in the last quarter of an hour that they earned a great victory.
 There was a weak link in the team from Brighde McGuinness in goal to Kitty Hanratty at full forward, there was an understanding that covered what few individual weaknesses existed.
 Rose Quigley delighted the crowd with her lengthy kicks that she brought into operation when she found her hurley blocked.
 In a lively and accurate Louth attack Kitty Hanratty was the star, with Bernie Donnelly and Nellie McDonald little behind her.
 In this department Louth held the advantage despite the great efforts of Maura Walsh and Peggy Griffin.